HOME My technical Background My Early Projects A Simple lightening arrester

 Slim Jim Antenna Project A VOX PTT Circuit 6 Meter Centre Fed Dipole Transmitter Workshop

-Building a G5RV antenna Taking the RAE
+Taking the RAE

 More Projects coming soon